When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Help!
 My Toddler Is Pulling Other People’s Hair

-As a mom who’s had to apologize countless times for a misbehaving toddler, I can relate to this one!
-It’s frustrating and embarrassing to face the judgmental eyes of other moms and the screams of their tots.
+As a mom who has had to apologize countless times for a misbehaving toddler, I relate to this deeply.
+It is embarrassing to face the judgmental eyes of other parents while their child screams.

-Remember, babies are learning everything from us — even how to react to hair pulling!
+Remember, babies learn everything from us, including how to react to physical boundaries.

 How Should You React?